Transposition of the Great Arteries (TGA)

 How can Transposition of the Great Arteries be treated?

 There is a natural connection called the ductus arteriosus – usually called ‘the duct’ – between the aorta and the pulmonary artery which does allow some mixing of blood.
 This is open while the baby is in the womb but closes shortly after birth.
 A baby with TGA may die quickly unless he or she has emergency treatment to keep the duct open.

-The immediate priority for a baby with TGA focuses on establishing safe oxygen levels and stabisling the heart.
-This is usually done through an injection of prostin, a medication that keeps the duct open.
+The immediate priority for a baby with TGA focuses on establishing safe oxygen levels and stabilising the heart.
+Immediately after birth the baby will be started on a medication (prostaglandin) to keep the duct open.
 This allows some mixing of oxygen-rich blood with oxygen-poor blood, keeping the baby alive.